'Gives Me Hope': How Low-Paid Workers Rose Up Against Stagnant Wages

 That's when Thomas, 55, discovered and joined the Fight for $15 movement, which had galvanized workers around the U.S. to march and rally for higher pay.

 Initially, in 2012, it started with mainly fast-food and retail workers.
-But within years, the campaign drew in low-wage workers from all over, with jobs in airports, child and health care, even universities.
+But within years, the campaign drew in low-wage workers from all over, including those with jobs in airports, child and health care, even universities.
 It grew into one of the largest waves of labor activism in recent history.

 And it was unusual.
 Though rallies were funded and organized by labor unions — including the prominent Service Employees International Union — the tens of thousands of workers who showed up did not belong to a union, nor could they join one.